TN 32 (07-06)

 Recordation date is not shown.

-SSA does not use certifications of records purportedly recorded before the establishment of the civil records as evidence of age unless verified by a Foreign Service post.
+SSA does not use certifications of records purportedly recorded before the establishment of the civil records as evidence of age unless verified by the Federal Benefits Unit or a Foreign Service Post, if authorized by the Regional Federal Benefits Officer.

 2. Religious Records